chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     ```

     - The first command will create the backup at the file mount location mentioned in the `config.toml` file.
-    - The second command will create the `bootstrap.abb`.
+    - The second command will create the `bootstrap.abb` bundle, this bundle captures any local credentials or secrets that aren’t persisted in the database.
     - Once the backup is completed, save the backup Id.
-For example: `20210622065515`
+For example: `20210622065515`.

-1. Detach the File system from Standalone Chef-Automate.

-1. Attach and Mount the same file system to the Automate-HA all the nodes:

-    - Make sure that it should have permission for hab user

-1. Stop all the services at frontend nodes in Automate HA Cluster.
-Run the below command to all the Automate and Chef Infra Server nodes

-    ``` bash
-    sudo chef-automate stop
-    ```

-1. Get the Automate HA version number from the location `/var/tmp/` in Automate instance.
-For example : `frontend-4.x.y.aib`

 1. Run the command at Chef-Automate node of Automate HA cluster to get the applied config: